miguelmarco/sage-slurm/Readme.md

     print [res for res in results if not res[-1]]
     print "Finished"
 ```
-In this case, if all went well it should print that there are no cases wqhere
+In this case, if all went well it should print that there are no cases where
 the HOMFLY polynomial computed by sage and the one in the knot atlas differ.
 This messages will be printed to the putput file that we defined in the slurm
 script.